 The challenge lies in separating the true enterprise risk reduction value offered by these solutions from the slick presentations and exhaustive lists of generalized benefits being pitched by the solution sales teams.

 There is no silver bullet, and no single solution will address the specific needs of a global organization.
 A pragmatic, integrated approach must be taken to identify the solutions that resonate with each company’s unique risk profile, corporate culture and level of executive support for the security function.
 Once the optimum solutions are identified, they must be implemented in a cohesive, relevant and collaborative fashion (a process of “fusion”) that delivers the maximum real-world value from the predictive intelligence and risk-reduction investment, and this value must be linked to key business functions that have a material and significant impact to the company’s bottom line.

 The key concept to grasp in this environment, where the security department’s value has been tied to critical business functions that represent millions to billions of dollars in risk, is that you are reframing the entire financial discussion with your leadership from “how much money are we going to save” to “how much risk are we going to avoid”.
 When you deliver on this monetary risk reduction the ROI received by the company and the perception of the security function as a cornerstone of corporate shareholder value will be significant and measurable.

-Mr. Wharton serves as president for the Guidepost Solutions Security and Technology Consulting group and oversees its core services; cyber security, system design and project management, global command and control centers, security assessments and managed services.
+Matthew Wharton serves as president for the Guidepost Solutions Security and Technology Consulting group and oversees its core services; cyber security, system design and project management, global command and control centers, security assessments and managed services.
 He is a career security professional with more than 30 years of experience leading security consulting and integration firms.
-He can be contacted at firstname.lastname@example.org
+Matthew can be reached at firstname.lastname@example.org.